 Protecting your rights is the ultimate goal of your team of motorcycle accident lawyers but, they are running a business, therefore they charge fees.
 Most motorcycle accident claims get paid when your claim ends with a settlement verdict because they work on a contingency basis.

-California contingency agreement must be in writing and contain the terms of the fee, arrangements between the attorney and the client, the percentage charged, and what responsibilities the client has for other costs and expenses.
+A California contingency agreement must be in writing and contain the terms of the fee, arrangements between the attorney and the client, the percentage charged, and what responsibilities the client has for other costs and expenses.

 Costs and expenses have included expert witness fees, court costs, and other legal expenses.
-If you win your case, the costs will be deducted from your settlement or verdict, but if you lose, you may be responsible for repaying the attorney out of your pocket.
+If you win your case, then the costs will be deducted from your settlement or verdict, but if you lose, you may be responsible for repaying the attorney out of your pocket.

 FAQ About Orange County Motorcycle Accidents